A Multidimensional Exponential Utility Indifference Pricing Model with Applications to Counterparty Risk: A Splitting Method for Utility Indifference Valuation

-Again, we see in Proposition \ref{Asy2} that the CAPM restrictions must apply to the Sharpe ratios.
-The intuition here is that when the idiosyncratic volatilities disappear, and when assets are traded, there cannot be a difference in using the financial index $P$ or the assets themselves to hedge.
+The restriction (\ref{CAPM}) in fact corresponds to a relation between the Sharpe ratios of the non-traded assets $\mathcal{S}$ and the financial index $P$.
+The Sharpe ratio of $P$ is given by $\sqrt{\bar{\theta}^P}$.
+Similarly, we define the Sharpe ratio of $S^i$ to be $\sqrt{\bar{\theta}^i}$, where $\bar{\theta}^i = \frac{\mu_i^2}{\sigma_i^2+\bar{\sigma}_i^2}(\mathbf{s},t)$.
+Then (\ref{CAPM}) is equivalent to the relation; where $\rho_{i P}$ is the correlation between $S^i$ and $P$.
+This corresponds to the relation we expect from the capital asset pricing model (CAPM) when assets are traded.
+Since not all assets are traded here, we would not necessarily expect (\ref{CAPM}) to hold.
+The intuition is that when the idiosyncratic volatilities disappear, and when assets are traded, there cannot be a difference in using the financial index $P$ or the assets themselves to hedge.

+Based on the pricing equation (\ref{PDE for n nontraded assets}) and the PDE comparison principle, we present a number of monotone properties of the utility indifference price.
+Their proofs are similar to Section \ref{sec-boundedsolution}, so we omit them.

+\begin{proposition} The unit utility indifference value function $\mathfrak{C}(\mathbf{s},t)$ is increasing with the recovery rate $R$, the payoff $g(\cdot)$ and the intensity $a(\cdot,\cdot)$, and is decreasing with the risk aversion parameter $\gamma$.
+Moreover, if the condition (\ref{CAPM}) holds, then $\mathfrak{C}(\mathbf{s},t)$ is also decreasing in the idiosyncratic volatility of the traded asset $\sigma_P^2$ (or its proportion of total volatility, $1-\bar{\kappa}^P$). \end{proposition}

+The last assertion of the above proposition tells us that the higher the idiosyncratic volatility $\sigma_{P}^2$ of the traded asset (\emph{or as a proportion of total volatility}), the worse it is as a hedging instrument, and the lower the price one is willing to pay.
+This generalizes the monotonicity obtained in the one dimensional non-traded asset model (see, for example, Henderson \cite{Henderson-QF} and Frei and Schweizer \cite{FSI} in a non-Markovian model with stochastic correlation).